Men's Irish Hockey League: 2020s

 The 2020s have thus far been dominated by two Ulster clubs — Lisnagarvey and Banbridge — with the league title alternating between them since competition resumed.
-Lisnagarvey claimed the league in 2022 and 2025, while Banbridge won back to back titles in 2023 and 2024.
+Lisnagarvey claimed the league in 2022, 2025 and 2026, while Banbridge won back to back titles in 2023 and 2024.

+The 2025-26 season would see the two teams fight for the title once again with Lisnagarvey winning the league after leapfrogging Banbridge on the final day of the season after Banbridge conceded a final play equaliser against Avoca, sending Lisnagarvey top after they came out as 1-0 victors over YMCA.

 Division 2

 The 2018–19 season saw the introduction of a Division 2.
 The new division revived the original format of the league.
-It uses pool stages and play-offs to determine the Division 2 champion and which teams get promoted to Division 1.
-Division 2 teams will continue to play in their respective provincial leagues.
+From the initial season until the 2024-25 season the league used pool stages and play-offs to determine the Division 2 champion and which teams get promoted to Division 1.

+From the 2025–26 season the format changed to a singular league with 10 teams, the top two of which would be promoted to Division 1.

+Teams qualify for the league by being part of the top three in their respective provincial leagues with the tenth place being alternated yearly between the Ulster and Leinster fourth place team.

+Division 2 teams continue to play in their respective provincial leagues.